NouranAbdelaziz/Caravel_chip_FPGA_validation/README.md

 # Mangement SoC with the housekeeping FPGA validation:

 After validating the management SoC alone, we integrated the housekeeping with the management SoC in an RTL design.
 The housekeeping contains the housekeeping SPI with enables the Caravel chip to communicate with management SoC through an SPI interface.
 It can write and read several registers and eventually configure gpio pins.
 The housekeeping contains a "front door" SPI interface connected to the padframe through GPIO pins 1 to 4, and a "back door" wishbone interface connected to the management SoC.
 The test that is provided in this repo is to read the manufacturer ID register using the housekeeping SPI interface.
 Manufacturer ID is a fixed ID number hardcoded in the Caravel chip and has a value of 0x456.
+In order to read or write to housekeeping SPI slave, we need a master which will talk to the slave.
+The master used here is the SPI peripheral of a  Raspberry Pi Pico microcontroller.

 ## Software tools used in FPGA validation for the management SoC with the housekeeping:
 ### 1. Xilinx Vivado for synthesizing, implementing, and generating the bit stream of the RTL design: